Supergiovane/KNXUltimate/README.md

 // WRITE SOMETHING
 // WARNING, THIS WILL WRITE TO YOUR BUS !!!! setTimeout(() => {

+    // Check wether knxUltimateClient is clear to send the next telegram.
+    // This should be called bevore any .write, .response, and .read request.
+    // If not clear to send, retry later because the knxUltimateClient is busy in sending another telegram. console.log("Clear to send: " + knxUltimateClient._getClearToSend())

     // // Send a WRITE telegram to the KNX BUS
     // // You need: group address, payload (true/false/or any message), datapoint as string